Support for conflicts and world events

 Joint statement from University of Leicester and University of Leicester Students’ Union

 This continues to be an incredibly difficult time for many members of our community.
-The impact of the violence and conflict on communities in Palestine, Israel and the wider region are being felt deeply across the world, including by many staff and students in our own community.
+The impact of the violence and conflict on communities in Palestine, Israel, Lebanon and the wider region over the past year are being felt deeply across the world, including by many staff and students in our own community.

 We remain saddened by the ongoing conflict and the loss of life.
 We are clear that the killing of innocent people is unacceptable and cannot continue.

-Like many world leaders we hope for a sustainable ceasefire and that talks will bring a peaceful end to the conflict, paving the way for permanent resolution.
+Like many world leaders we hope for an immediate sustainable ceasefire and that talks will bring a peaceful end to the conflict, paving the way for permanent resolution.

 We understand many of our community will want to support the humanitarian efforts.
-The Disasters Emergency Committee, which brings together 15 UK aid charities to raise funds quickly and efficiently in times of crisis overseas, has signposted which of its member charities have appeals to help civilians affected by the conflict.
+The Disasters Emergency Committee, which brings together 15 UK aid charities to raise funds quickly and efficiently in times of crisis overseas, has signposted to its Middle East Humanitarian appeal to help civilians affected by the conflict.

 We support the statement made by Universities UK and continue to reiterate the need for mutual respect of experiences, views and perspectives within our community as outlined in our statement below, all of which still applies.